akshatavyas01-byte/RAG-Q-A-pipeline-with-FASTAPI-LANGGRAPH/ReadMe.md

 ```
 ---
 ## Environment Variables (.env Setup)
-This project requires an API key to access HuggingFace LLMs.
+This project requires an API key to access GROQ LLMs.

 ### 1. Create a .env file in the project root
 ```python